concur/developer.concur.com/src/api-reference/travel/itinerary/booking/booking-resource.markdown

 </Itinerary>
 ```

-# Post Booking Cancellation
+# <a name="cancel-booking"></a>Cancel a Booking

-## Description
 Cancels an existing booking.
 By default, the OAuth consumer should be the owner of the booking.
 This endpoint can also be used to cancel bookings that the OAuth consumer does not own.
 This is most often done when a Travel Management Company needs to cancel bookings on behalf of a user.
-The TMC must be registered with Concur and have a Concur account that has one of the following user roles: Web Services Administrator for Professional, or Can Administer for Standard.
+The TMC must be registered with SAP Concur and have a SAP Concur account that has one of the following user roles: Web Services Administrator for Professional, or Can Administer for Standard.

 **NOTE:**

 * Booking records can only be updated by the booking source that created them.
-Concur verifies the source information before processing the request.
+SAP Concur verifies the source information before processing the request.

 Example: